kubernetes/enhancements/keps/sig-storage/3333-reconcile-default-storage-class/README.md

        re-create it.

 2. When users want to change the default SC parameters, they must delete the SC and re-create it, Kubernetes API does not allow change in the SC.
 So there is no default SC for some time and second case above applies here too.
+   Re-creating the storage class to change parameters can be useful in cases there is a quota set for the SC, and since the quota is coupled with SC name users can not use Option 1 because second SC would have a different name and so the existing quota would not apply to it.

 3. Defined ordering during cluster installation.
 Kubernetes cluster installation tools must be currently smart enough to create a default SC before starting